The world needs people who have come alive.

 I discovered yoga in a different way in 2015.
 I was working long hours, awake at 4 a.m., checking email at 11 p.m., armoring myself up before I entered into conversations.
 I was hard on myself.
 I was living from the neck up, on autopilot, at full tilt.

-Yoga happened for me at this time.
-Through yoga, I learn and feel oneness.
-I experience a connection within myself and with others in the room and across the world.
+Then I discovered yoga.
+Through yoga, I experience a connection within myself and with others in the room and across the world.
 Yoga reminds me that I can come back to myself, that I am my own anchor.
 That I am love and possibility and oneness.
 And so are you.

 My story of disconnection is a drop in the whole ocean of people feeling this same way.
 And many don’t have access to the tools and resources that I do.
 Many people can’t afford a wholesome meal, a safe place to live, let alone a yoga class.